dkro/Studykeeper/README.md

   port: 3306,
   database: 'studykeeper'

+1.a  Setup the database

+/backend/init.sql can be used to initialize the database the first time.
+It has no content other than the predefined roles.
+To create the first Admin user simply register in the system via the Frontend and then change your role value in the table 'users' directly in the database to match the id for the 'tutor' from the table 'roles'.
+This user can then directly from the interface change any new users to be 'tutors' that means administrators in the system.

 2. Edit backend/config/routes.js

 On some Systems the path in 'directory' can not be resolved the way its implemented